Netcentric/accesscontroltool/README.md

     <artifactId>accesscontroltool-oakindex-package</artifactId>
 ```

-# OSGI configuration

-Depending on your needs there is only little to [configure in OSGI](docs/OSGI.md).

 # Configuration of ACL entries

 You need to setup [Yaml configuration files](docs/Configuration.md) to specify your users, groups and ACL entries.